 If you want to invest in Grin coin, we recommend using BitForex, Gate.io, or KuCoin.
 These are not fiat-to-crypto exchanges, so you must buy for example Bitcoin with your fiat currency elsewhere.
 Coinbase is a very popular option for that.
 So, the path goes:

 - Move your Bitcoins from Coinbase to BitForex

 - Buy Grin with Bitcoin

-One way to get Grin coins is to mine it.
+One way to get Grin coins is to mine them.
 That is quite popular at the moment.
 There are also solutions available, which allow you to get your mined coins directly to BitForex.
 You can find lots of mining information from Google.

-Grin was the most interesting project in the early 2019.
+Grin was the most interesting project in early 2019.
 It’s also quite rare, that a project attracts so much attention from Bitcoin OGs.
-Many people see Grin as a testing platform for Bitcoin, which might eventually implement MimbleWimble protocol as well.
+Many people see Grin as a testing platform for Bitcoin, which might eventually implement the MimbleWimble protocol as well.